sana33/SDCOR/ReadMe.md

 ![SDCOR without visualizations](/images/SDCOR_DiskVersion.png)

-In this version, the input data is directly read from the disk, and hence, any arbitrary size of dataset could be

-   the facilities for visualizing the different steps of the scalable clustering algorithm are removed from the GUI; and instead, some text fields are added to better describe the detection accuracy outcomes.
+In this version, the input data is directly read from the disk, and hence, any arbitrary size of dataset could be employed by the proposed method.
+Therefore, the facilities for visualizing the different steps of the scalable clustering algorithm are removed from the GUI; and instead, some text fields are added to better describe the detection accuracy outcomes.
 The new parts added to the GUI are characterized as follows:

-  * **MaxRun:**
+* **MaxRun:** This field is added to the *SDCOR Params* panel, and stands for the maximum number of times that SDCOR will be executed on the input data.
+The final accuracy outcome will be an aggregate value of the total independent runs.

+* ### "Progression Status" panel

+  * #### "Progress by Chunk/Block:" static text box

+    This field shows the gradual progress of the scalable clustering algorithm or the density-based anomaly algorithms, in terms of successive chunks or blocks of data, respectively.

+  * #### "Temp AUC:" static text box

+    This field displays the AUC outcome obtained through the last run of the proposed method, out of the _MaxRun_ number of execution times.

+  * #### "Temp Time(sec):" static text box

+    This field displays the execution time (in seconds) of the last run of the proposed method, out of the _MaxRun_ number of execution times.

+  * #### "Total Runs:" static text box

+    The total number of runs of SDCOR per the maximum number of execution times (_MaxRun_) is depicted in this field.

+* ### "Final Results" panel

+  * #### "Final AUC:" static text box

+    This field shows the average AUC outcome attained through the _MaxRun_ number of execution times of SDCOR.

+  * #### "AUC std:" static text box

+    This field shows the standard deviation of AUC outcomes gained out of the _MaxRun_ number of SDCOR runs.

+  * #### "Time(sec):" static text box

+    The average execution time (in seconds) acquired through the _MaxRun_ number of SDCOR runs.